BLCM/bl3mods/Apocalyptech/README.md

   for instance.
 There's also a few instances of manufacturer-specific loot pools which haven't been touched.
 Custom combinations of locked gear can be generated from the commandline.
-- `always_scale_maliwan_takedown.txt` - Taken from the GBX event which
-  set the Takedown to scale to the number of players.
-This'll let you keep it that way forever, if you want.
 - `first_gun_full_loadout.txt` - Modifies the opening chest in Covenant
   Pass, which ordinarily just gives you a white Vladof pistol, to give you two pistols, a grenade mod, a shield, a COM, and an Artifact.